boredazfcuk/docker-nginx/README.md

 # An Alpine Linux based Docker container for NGINX to reverse proxy other components of the stack

+At time of writing, if using a Let's Encrypt RSA 4096 bits (SHA256withRSA) certificate, the Qualsys SSL Test reporting service [here](https://www.ssllabs.com/ssltest) should score an A+ for security.
+If using the Xenophobia option, this needs GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com), The easiest way of using this is using my GeoIPDb container to generate the Legacy format and share it with this container.
+Worldwide performance can be tested using Uptrends CDN tool [here](https://www.uptrends.com/tools/cdn-performance-check).
+It should show your site being inaccessible from all but your chosen home nation.
+I've also added conse content security policies but these don't play will with some of the web apps.
+A security header checking service and be found [here](https://securityheaders.com/)

 ## MANDATORY VARIABLES

 media_access_domain: This is the domain name that nginx will be configured to respond on for HTTPS requests.
 It will also be used for locating the Let's Encrypt certificate